 Industrial Injury Claim: What you should do before claiming compensation in the UK

-Industrial injury claim: find out why it may take sometime before you realise you are suffering an industrial disease, the practical steps you should take as soon as you become aware of your occupational injury to ensure you receive the correct medical treatment and your disease is properly recorded by your employer.
+Industrial injury claim what you should do?
+Find out why it may take some time before you realise you are suffering an industrial disease; the practical steps you should take as soon as you become aware of your occupational injury to ensure you receive the correct medical treatment and your disease is properly recorded by your employer.

 Why can it take some time for you to realise that you are suffering symptoms of an industrial injury?